Date of Degree

 The MT 5 analysis shows that Pan and Hylobates have a medio-laterally extended and concave articular surface that is convex in the dorso-plantar plane.
 The two human groups are narrower and flatter in the medio-lateral plane, with a little dorso-plantar convexity.
 There is overlap in shape patterns between groups in the MT 5 analysis.
 Greatest similarity is between humans and Gorilla.
 The MT 5 fossil specimens tend to show closer affiliation to humans and Gorilla.

 Proctor, Daniel Jason.
-"Three-dimensional morphometrics of the proximal metatarsal articular surfaces of Gorilla, Pan, Hylobates, and shod and unshod humans." dissertation, University of Iowa, 2010.
+"Three-dimensional morphometrics of the proximal metatarsal articular surfaces of Gorilla, Pan, Hylobates, and shod and unshod humans."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.